Click cells to fill or markTap cells to fill or mark

 History & Origin

 Nonograms were independently invented by two people in 1987.
 Japanese graphics editor Non Ishida won a competition with a puzzle she created by turning on and off lights in a skyscraper to form an image, while Japanese puzzle enthusiast Tetsuya Nishio invented the same concept around the same time.
 The puzzles were first published in Japan under the name "Window Art Puzzles" and quickly spread worldwide.
-Nintendo popularized the format with their Picross game series starting in 1995.
 To learn more, read our article on What Is a Nonogram?

 Strategy & Tips